ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Designing ABScribe

-\emph{\textbf{AI Insert}}: Users can insert text from the AI model anywhere within the passage by writing instructions to the LLM in the following format: @ai <prompt>.
-The text is generated and shown to the user in real-time, and they have the option to accept or discard the AI generated output, as well as revise the prompt to regenerate the output if it doesn't match what the user is looking for (Figure \ref{fig:ai_insert}).
+Users can insert text from the AI model anywhere within the passage by prompting the system to invoke LLM usage in the following format: @ai <prompt>, and pressing enter.
+The text is generated and shown to the user in real-time, and they have the option to accept or discard the AI generated output, as well as revise the prompt to regenerate the output if it does not match what the user is looking for (Figure \ref{fig:ai_insert}).